Exx-hub/acosta-codes-blog/content/javascript-fundamentals.md

 id: 1
 ---

-JavaScript powers the web - it's **the** most important programming language you need to know as a web developer.
+**JavaScript** powers the web - it's the most important programming language you need to know as a web developer.
+It is a lightweight, interpreted programming language designed for creating network-centric applications.
+It is complimentary to and integrated with Java. **JavaScript** is very easy to implement because it is integrated with HTML.
+It is open and cross-platform.

 ## Basic JS Snippet